 1. Professional-looking website

-With easy-to-use and affordable website builder platforms like Squarespace, Weebly, Wix, or even the free WordPress, there’s simply no reason not to have a well-designed and technically-optimized website.
+With easy-to-use and affordable website builder platforms like Squarespace, Weebly, Wix, or even the free WordPress (that gives you the opportunity to implement Bookeo’s scheduling plugin for WordPress), there’s simply no reason not to have a well-designed and technically-optimized website.

 2. 24/7 online booking